BauhausLuftfahrt/PAXelerate/README.md

 ### How do I get set up? ###

-* Install openCDT plugin
+* Install openCDT plugin according to this tutorial
-* Install checkstyle plguin
+* Install checkstyle plguin according to this tutorial
-* install the Boarding Simulation plugin
+* install the Boarding Simulation plugin according to this tutorial

 ### Contributors ###